Parents and carers have appeal rights in certain areas of educational law as follows:

 The Scottish Government’s Additional Support for Learning legislation seeks to ensure that all young people who are identified as having additional support needs have full and appropriate support in order to help them overcome any barriers to their learning.

-In the vast majority of cases, these needs are adequately and effectively addressed by the supports that are put in place.
 However, the legislation also makes provision to ensure that parents can legally challenge the authority, if they believe that their child’s needs are not being fully met.
 This includes mediation and dispute resolution services at a local level and a more formal level of appeal through a legally constituted Tribunal Service.

 Parents will have a right under the terms of the legislation to appeal to a tribunal, if they feel they have no satisfaction in trying to resolve any dispute with the education authority.
 The tribunals have a range of powers that can place legal obligations on education authorities with respect to discharging their obligations under the legislation.